fischeversenker/nestjs-test/blog-post.md

 So now we can request students both in their entirety and individuals.
 Wouldn't it be nice to also be able to add new students?
 Keep on reading...

 ## Adding students
 To be able to send new students to our server we need to use a different HTTP method than we did before.
 The current handlers in our `StudentsController` all deal with GET requests which by definition cannot contain a body.
 We want to establish a new endpoint for POST requests to add new students (aiming for ReST compliance here).
+We will first extend `StudentsService`.

 ### Service (`students/students.service.ts`)
-Let's first extend `StudentsService` so it allows adding a new student:
+To allow adding new students in a (somewhat) failsafe way we add two new functions to our service:

 ```ts
 @Injectable()